uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/csv_data_source.rst

    .. member:: std::string file_name = ""

-      String which contains name of the file with the dataset to read.
+      A string that contains the name of the file with the dataset to read.

       Getter
          | ``std::string get_filename() const``

    .. member:: char delimiter = ','

-      Symbol that represents delimiter between separate features in the input file.
+      A character that represents the delimiter between separate features in the input file.

       Getter
          | ``char get_delimter() const``